 DobberProspects has scouts around the world, focusing on a specific area of hockey.
 They have a keen eye on skill improvement, statistical trends and organizational depth charts.
 With dozens of leagues boasting top prospects, it's impossible for one person to keep an eye on everyone.
 But with focused scouting and analysis, most young guns can get the proper coverage.

-Peter Harling is the Managing Editor for Dobber Prospects.
+Peter Harling is the Managing Editor for Dobber Prospects and Co-Host of DobberProspects Radio.
 Peter has previously contributed to McKeens Hockey, Todays Slapshot, The Hockey Writers and was a co-owner of Fantasy Hockey Coach.
 Peter travels eastern Ontario scouting OHL and QMJHL from his home town of Kingston.
-Peter has been managing hockey pools since before the internet when you had to wait till the league stats were published in the Tuesday new paper and write them out by hand each week. @pharling
+Peter has been managing hockey pools since before the internet when you had to wait till the league stats were published in the Tuesday news paper and write them out by hand each week. @pharling

-Hayden Soboleski is a Nanotechnology Engineering graduate from the University of Waterloo with a passion for hockey, stats, and fantasy sports.
-He has been investigating and writing about hockey trends for several years, and getting way too into sports conversations since long before that.
-He has been playing hockey in Kingston and Waterloo since the age of 5 (still a UFA), and organizing and participating in fantasy hockey since age 13.
-Hayden can be found (and talked to, argued with, or collaborated with) on twitter @soboleskih.
+Colorado Avalanchem- Hayden Soboleski – Associate Editor: Hayden is a good ol' Kingston boy and uWaterloo NanoEngineering graduate with a passion for hockey, stats, and fantasy sports.
+He has been investigating and writing about hockey trends for several years; his work can be found in DobberHockey guides, at MileHighHockey.com, and here on DobberProspects.
+He has played hockey (ice, floor, fantasy, and video game) in Kingston, Waterloo, and now Vancouver since the age of 5 (and is currently a UFA).
+Hayden can be found (and talked to, argued with, or collaborated with) on twitter @soboleskih

 The rest of our scouting team: